RAF Upwood: Cold War era

 With the end of the Second World War came a change in missions for the two squadrons at Upwood.
 No 156 Squadron was tasked with bringing food to the Netherlands in support of Operation Manna then help repatriate former Prisoners of War as part of Operation Exodus.
 On 27 June 1945 the squadron was moved from Upwood.

 In place of the departing No 156 Squadron came No 105 Squadron, also flying Mosquitos.
 Both 105 and 139 Squadrons continued flying from RAF Upwood until February 1946.
 On 1 February 1946 No 139 Squadron moved to RAF Hemswell.
 On 4 February 1946 No. 105 Squadron was disbanded.

 Flying operations didn't cease for long.
 On 15 February 1946 Upwood became home to No. 102 Squadron flying Consolidated B-24 Liberator bombers.
-They spent the next several months bring British troops home from India.
+They spent the next several months bringing British troops home from India.
 On 1 March 1946 the squadron was redesignated No 53.
 Squadron.
 The squadron was disbanded on 25 June 1946 soon after its last ferry flight.

 Two new squadrons of Lancasters called Upwood home starting on 29 July 1946 with arrival of No. 7 Squadron and No. 49 Squadron.
 On 4 November 1946 No. 148 Squadron and No. 214 Squadron were both reformed at Upwood.
 These new additions were part of a transition of Upwood from a training to attack mission.
 Both of the new squadrons also flew Lancasters.

 The four squadrons continued to fly their Lancasters until 1949 when they were transitioned to Avro Lincolns.
 Lincolns from 148 Squadron deployed to RAF Shallufa in January 1952 to reinforce British units in the Suez Canal Zone.
 This was in response to riots in Cairo and a generally unstable political situation in Egypt.